ThomasK81/CTSTextservice/README.md

 1. Download the zipped Repo
 2. Unpack it (You can rename it afterwards if you like)
 3. Open a Terminal/Commandline and cd into the unpacked (and optionally renamed) folder
-4. On Mac/Linux: start it up with `./UnixCTS`
+4. On Mac/Linux: start it up with `./Textservice`

 ## Trouble-shooting

-You might have to tell your Operating system that `./UnixCTS` is an executable with `chmod +x UnixCTS`
+You might have to tell your Operating system that `./Textservice` is an executable with `chmod +x Textservice`

 ## Try it with your favourite browser